GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/GPIO/GPIO.md

   visible to the driver.
 - Keep validation, clock sequencing, batching, and write ordering in the driver.
 - Keep board-specific behavior outside the generic GPIO driver.
-The current Blue Pill LED helpers are guarded by `STM32F103C8T6__` and retained only for existing projects until a board module is introduced.
+The current Blue Pill LED helpers live in the BSP module, while generic GPIO pin configuration remains in this driver.
 - Prefer `GPIO_SetPinModeConfig()` for semantic pin configuration on STM32F1.

 ## Codec Rationale